rmovva/HypotheSAEs/README.md

 ## Method

 HypotheSAEs has three steps:
+0. **Embeddings**: Generate text embeddings with OpenAI API or your favorite `sentence-transformers` model.
-1. **Feature Generation**: Train a Sparse Autoencoder (SAE) on text embeddings.
-This maps the embeddings from a blackbox space into an interpretable feature space for your data distribution.
+1. **Feature Generation**: Train a Sparse Autoencoder (SAE) on the text embeddings.
+This maps the embeddings from a blackbox space into a more interpretable feature space.
-2. **Feature Selection**: Select the learned SAE features which are most predictive of your target variable (e.g., using correlation or an L1-regularized multivariate regression).
+2. **Feature Selection**: Select the learned SAE features which are most predictive of your target variable (e.g., ranking by correlation).
 3. **Interpretation**: Generate a natural language interpretation of each feature using an LLM.
 Each interpretation serves as a hypothesis about what predicts the target variable.

 After generating hypotheses, you can test whether they generalize on a heldout set: using only the natural language descriptions of the hypotheses, can we predict the target variable?